Tabitha Peterson

 Tabitha Skelly Peterson (born March 6, 1989) is an American curler from Minneapolis, Minnesota.
-She was a bronze medalist at the 2010 World Junior Championships and is a two-time women's national champion.
+She was a bronze medalist at the 2010 World Junior Championships and is a three-time women's national champion.
 She currently is skip of her own team, having traded positions with Nina Roth during the 2020 off-season.

 Career

 Junior

 As a junior, Peterson was a four-time state champion curler and won U.S. national junior championships in 2009 and 2010.
 In 2009, Peterson played third on her junior rink, skipped by Alexandra Carlson.
 After winning the U.S. junior title, the team would represent the United States at the 2009 World Junior Curling Championships.
 The team finished the round robin with a 4–5 record, finishing 5th.
 In 2010, the Carlson rink won another U.S. junior title, sending the team to the 2010 World Junior Curling Championships.
 At the 2010 World Juniors, the team finished the round robin in a tie for third place with a 6–3 record.
 The team won their first playoff match against Switzerland's Manuela Siegrist before losing in the semi-final to Sweden's Anna Hasselborg.
 That demoted the team to the bronze medal game, where they defeated Switzerland again to finish third overall.